euirim/missile-defense/README.md

-# missile-defense
+# Missile Defense
 A game inspired by Atari Missile Command, written in Elm.
+Final project for CMSC 22300 (Functional Programming).

+Open `MissileDefense.html` to play.